threefoldtech/info_grid/src/dashboard/solutions/umbrel.md

 - `Dedicated` flag to retrieve only dedeicated nodes
 - `Certified` flag to retrieve only certified nodes
 - Choose the location of the node
+   - `Region`
    - `Country`
    - `Farm Name`
 - Choose the node to deploy the Umbrel instance on
+> Or you can select a specific node with manual selection.

 **After Deploying**: